AdamM-ML/ML-Flask/README.md

 # FlaskDemo
  Flask based project.
 Logging users, storing their information in database, updating database, deleting users, page navigation.
+Project was written when learning Flask and is based on my own idea.